In Memoriam

 Pretti’s mother said he cared immensely about the direction the county was headed, especially the Trump administration’s rollback of environmental regulations.

 Outside of work, Pretti was deeply passionate about advocating for people.
-Moved by the killing of Renee Good by federal agents on Jan 7, he had participated in protests.
-Good was killed by a U.S. Immigration and Customs Enforcement officer on Jan.
-7.
+Moved by the killing of Renee Good by federal agents, he had participated in protests in Minnesota.

 4. He Was an Outdoorsman and a Dog Owner